Posted: July 17, 2017

 “Our region is growing and with that comes increasing pressure on our local hospitals," said MPP Vernile, noting, "This is a critical investment that will serve to provide exceptional care for people in Kitchener-Waterloo today and for generations to come.”

-“The Health Infrastructure Renewal Fund has paid for many important upgrades in recent years at our Freeport and KW campuses,” said GRH President and CEO Malcolm Maxwell.
+“The Health Infrastructure Renewal Fund has paid for many important upgrades in recent years at our Freeport and KW campuses,” said WRHN President and CEO Malcolm Maxwell.
 “HIRF funding makes it possible for us to provide care in modern, well-maintained spaces so that we can most effectively meet our patients’ needs.”

 HIRF funding in recent years has supported: